 Identify your needs

 Many projects arise out of a problem or issue which arises during normal activities.
 For example; fixing a leak in the roof, or installing a kitchen or toilets.
 Even repairs have benefits to the building beyond the obvious, which will appeal to potential donors and grant funders - such as repairs will ensure the ongoing use of the building, will have benefits for the heritage of the building, and will ensure the building will be in better condition to support its wider use.
 You could also think about impact, particularly in terms of its effect on your wider community.
 For example; the impact is not to install a kitchen, it is the ability to provide refreshments during events.

-Therefore, make a list of what you want to achieve, what impact you want to have.
+Therefore, make a list of what you want to achieve, and what impact you want to have.
 Take note of the tips below about consultation and work alongside the needs of the community, not in isolation.

 Once you have identified your immediate aims, try and think long term, consider what you would do in an ideal world of unlimited funding.
 Think outside the box.
 Also, consider if there anything else that you could do at the same time as your project; perhaps using the same scaffolding, or whilst you have the floor up.

 It is very important to understand your current situation, your ‘baseline’ and not to design your project to a funder's programme.